puviyarasuvl/StorefrontBackend/README.md

 ## Jasmine tests

     'npm run test' to run jasmine tests.
 It will change the environment to test and perform tests using the test DB.
-It will run DB migrtions on the test DB
+It will run DB migrtions on the test DB.
+Sometimes very rarely i am getting one or two test case failures due to timing issue.
+I will try to resolve them.

 ## Start express